Aadit3003/mCNV-image-analysis/README.md

 # mCNV-image-analysis
-Analysis of images of OCTA images of mCNV using Fiji (ImageJ).
+Quantitative Analysis of OCTA images of mCNV using Fiji (ImageJ).